How to Install Plex Media Server on Debian 12, 11, or 10

 Step 2: Understanding Plex

-Depending on your internet browser, Firefox users may see a message prompting them to enable DRM.
+The first configuration page briefly explains Plex and how it works.
+Depending on their internet browser, Firefox users may see a message prompting them to enable DRM.
 This choice is necessary; without it, Plex WebUI may not work correctly.

 Click GOT IT! to proceed.